code4me/4me-app-builder-nodejs/README.md

 **Step 24** Finally the survey results are added as a note to the request with the given `Request ID` using the customer token to access 4me.

+### Lansweeper

+The Lansweeper integration allows configuration items discovered by the Lansweeper tool to be uploaded into a customer's 4me account on a regular interval.
+So this integration is a bit different from the sample integrations as it is run according to a schedule.

+#### Lansweeper Deploy Script

+* `Script location`: `/lansweeper/deploy_integration.js`
+* `Functionality`: Provision the components for the Lansweeper integration.

+The functionality of this script is similar to the [one for the typeform integration](#typeform-deploy-script).

+#### Lansweeper High-Level Overview

+For this integration this document will not go into the details of how it does its job.
+Instead we give an high-level overview of the events it processes.
+More details should be obtained by studying the code.

+The Lansweeper integration is triggered by multiple events:
+* it responds to customer installation or secrets changes in 4me (like the example integration with Typeform);
+* it receives a 'refreshToken' from Lansweeper when the application is authorized for one or more Lansweeper sites;
+* it receives a trigger event from AWS at a fixed interval to check which customer accounts to synchronize and finally
+* it responds to Simple Queuing Service (SQS) messages to start synchronization of a specific customer account.

+Luckily AWS has a standard facility to trigger a lambda at regular intervals.
+Our integration queries the App Instances for customers at these intervals to check which ones are eligible for re-synchronization.
+For each customer account it will send an SQS message to execute the actual synchronization for that customer.

+The integration's lambda handles such a re-synchronization SQS message by querying all the customer's assets from Lansweeper in batches, sending each batch to 4me and then polling for all batches to be completed by 4me.

+Handling the installation (update) events from 4me and receiving the authorization from Lansweeper is similar to the how that is done in the Typeform example.

+We could have split the handling of each event into its own lambda function, but instead opted to combine them in a single one.
+This keeps the deployment and version management a bit simpler.
+The code for this lambda, and the 4me configuration for the App Offering, can be found in the `lansweeper` directory of this repository.
+The entry point of this single lambda is `lansweeper/aws/integration-lambda/app.js`.

 ## Running the examples

 After cloning or downloading this repository some more configuration is required before you can see them in action.